thingsdb/ThingsDocs/source/includes/_n_counters.md

-events_with_gap | Events which are committed but at least one event `id` was skipped. garbage_collected | Number of things which are garbage collected. longest_event_duration | Longest event duration, in seconds. queries_received | Number of queries where this node acted as the master node.
+events_with_gap | Events which are committed but at least one event `id` was skipped. garbage_collected | Number of things which are garbage collected. longest_event_duration | Longest event duration, in seconds. queries_success | Number of queries where this node acted as the master node and the query has successful finished. queries_with_error | Number of queries where this node acted as the master node but the query has returned with an error.

 This function does *not* generate an [event](#events).